alberlab/igm/README.md

-# igm

-A Integrated Genome Modeling Platform
+IGM: An Integrated Genome Modeling Platform
 =====================================
 This is the modeling platform used in Frank U. Alber lab, University of California Los Angeles.
 It automates most of the modeling effort.
 It does not preprocess raw data.